Flowers for Algernon Syndrome

 by Daniel Keyes (later expanded into a novel), it was a side effect of the imperfect procedure that granted the intelligence in the first place.
 In the story, the main character, cognitively disabled Charlie, undergoes a surgery that boosts his intelligence.
 To an astounding degree, as it turns out; his intellectual breadth and knowledge allow him to learn languages of all kinds, science of all branches, surpassing even those that performed the operation.
 Charlie, though, finds that his intelligence isolates him just as much as his dimness did before it.

-Done badly, this is a warped or family unfriendly
+Done poorly, this is a warped or family-unfriendly

 message that being smart or even above average will make you unhappy